Volkswagen Multivan Review 2025: Price, specs & boot space

 One area in which the Volkswagen Multivan is a bit more van-like is the ride quality.
 It clatters over uneven road surfaces, while the plug-in hybrid model in particular feels rather heavy.
 You can hear the suspension working away to cope with the weight of the batteries, but that’s a price you’ll have to pay for economy.

-Refinement is generally very good, although the Volkswagen Multivan's blocky dimensions means there is a fair bit of wind noise at motorway speeds.
-The 1.5-litre petrol engine, meanwhile, sounds strained if you attempt to work it hard – while there's a noticeable thrum when the plug-in hybrid's petrol engine kicks in.
+Refinement is generally very good, although the Volkswagen Multivan's blocky dimensions mean there is a fair bit of wind noise at motorway speeds.

 MPG and fuel costs: What does a Volkswagen Multivan cost to run?

-"The Volkswagen Multivan range starts from around £43,000 for an entry-level Life model, while the special edition Multivan Energetic is more than £60,000 in long-wheelbase form."
+"The Volkswagen Multivan range starts from around £49,000 for an entry-level Life model, while the top Style van is priced from £61,400"

-Specification on the entry-level Volkswagen Multivan Life includes 16-inch alloy wheels, seven seats, two sliding doors with power latching, a Digital Cockpit plus 10-inch infotainment system and front Assist and Lane Assist.
+Specification on the entry-level Volkswagen Multivan Life includes 16-inch alloy wheels, seven seats, two sliding doors with power latching and a 10-inch infotainment system.

-The Volkswagen Multivan Style introduces the IQ.LIGHT LED matrix headlights, the Discover Media navigation system, Park Assist, electric sliding doors and tailgate with easy open feature, and 17-inch alloys.
+The Volkswagen Multivan Style introduces the IQ.LIGHT LED matrix headlights, the Discover Media navigation system, Park Assist, electric sliding doors and a tailgate with the easy-open feature, and 17-inch alloys.

 Ask the heycar experts: common questions